arshiarezaei/course-net/spring2021-1/README.md

 At this step you should implement the followings:
 1. The TCP and UDP headers
 2. A parser to extract packet headers.
-3. A deparser to serialize packet headers.
+3. A deparser to serialize packet headers(Add Ethernet, IPv4, TCP and UDP headers to your deparser).

 ### Step 3: Run your solution
  Go to step 1 and repeat it again, the message you sent from the source will be displayed at the destination.